-And he turned his back on them.
-When he turned around again a moment later they were gone.
-He shivered and rubbed his bare arms, then went to close the window.
 Just before he did, he heard it: the sound of a creaky window frame sliding shut and latching right over his head.
 Was that Nissa?
 Her bedroom was right above his; had her window been open?
 Had she heard everything?
-William bit his lip.
-He wanted to run upstairs, pound on her door, and ask her everything right then and there, but he forced himself to lie down.
-He would have to wait until morning.

 It was Sunday.
-His parents had church on Sundays, though for reasons he was never entirely clear on they'd never brought him along or even suggested he accompany them.
+His parents had church on Sundays, though for reasons he was never entirely clear on they'd never even suggested he accompany them.
 William didn't mind.
 He figured there might as well be some upside to their disinterest in him.

 William tripped.
 "What will your dad say?"

 "He's not here," Nissa said.
 "He took the kids out for the day."

 "Huh?" said William.
 He couldn't remember Nissa's dad ever stepping foot outside the house—or even the living room.

 "I know, right?"
 Nissa said, rolling her eyes.
 "It surprised me too.
 He said he felt bad about how I had to do all the work around here.
 I mean, he says that all the time, and I'm sure he even really means it, but this is the first time he's ever done anything.
 He said I should just relax while everyone is out.
 I don't think I even know how!"